 Clinically significant hypersensitivity including anaphylaxis has been reported with Prolia®.
 Symptoms have included hypotension, dyspnea, throat tightness, facial and upper airway edema, pruritus and urticaria.
 If an anaphylactic or other clinically significant allergic reaction occurs, initiate appropriate therapy and discontinue further use of Prolia®.

-Osteonecrosis of the jaw (ONJ), which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing and has been reported in patients receiving Prolia®.
-A routine oral exam should be performed by the prescriber prior to initiation of Prolia®.
-A dental examination with appropriate preventive dentistry is recommended prior to treatment with Prolia® in patients with risk factors for ONJ such as invasive dental procedures, diagnosis of cancer, concomitant therapies (e.g., chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders.
+ONJ, which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing, and has been reported in patients receiving Prolia®.
+An oral exam should be performed by the prescriber prior to initiation of Prolia®.
+A dental examination with appropriate preventive dentistry is recommended prior to treatment in patients with risk factors for ONJ such as invasive dental procedures, diagnosis of cancer, concomitant therapies (e.g. chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders.
 Good oral hygiene practices should be maintained during treatment with Prolia®.
 The risk of ONJ may increase with duration of exposure to Prolia®.

 Atypical low-energy, or low trauma fractures of the shaft have been reported in patients receiving Prolia®.
 Causality has not been established as these fractures also occur in osteoporotic patients who have not been treated with anti-resorptive agents.